Chipping

 green.)
 For most people, the following works well:

-open and narrower stance (some even like to have their feet together)
+a slightly open and narrower stance (some even like to have

-majority of your weight on the inside edge of your front foot (since
+the majority of your weight on the inside edge of your front

 with full power,

-Simplified Base Swing (i.e. arms connected, head steady,
+the Simplified Base Swing (i.e. arms connected, head

 toward the ball